Tree Climbing Championship

 Canterbury shaker village | canterbury, Nh | REGISTration

 Please join us for this fun, two-part, Day of Safety.
-The day will begin with education sessions including: Setting up a Work/Chipper Zone, Chainsaw Safety, Life Support Gear Inspection, and Stop the Bleed Training.
+The day will begin with education sessions including: Chipper Safety, Chainsaw Safety, Life Support Gear Inspection, and Stop the Bleed Training.
 Stay to compete for the ArborMaster Prize Package!
 Limited to 40 Participants. $45 member, $80 non-member.
 Includes lunch and a t-shirt!
 5 CEUs in process.
 This event is rain or shine.

 8:00-2:00 Education Sessions